|

 To trade

-for small gains.
-Scalping normally involves establishing and liquidating a position
+involves establishing and liquidating a position

-quickly, usually within the same day, hour or even just a few minutes.
+quickly, usually within the same day, hour or

 |